-Advising & academic technology tutorials for students
+Advising and academic technology tutorials

 VCU has many tools to help you create your own personalized academic success plan, to ensure that you graduate on-time and on-budget.
 This video will introduce you to the tools you will use most frequently as you plan out your academic program, register for classes, and prepare to start your semester off strong.
 Detailed instructions and how-to guides are included below.